-Genre focus area: recount writing and character descriptions
+Genre focus area: character descriptions, narrative writing and writing reports.

 Surface features are continually focussed on throughout the year.
 These include: